How the Nitrax Math Keyboard actually works.

 1

-You press the printed shortcut
+You press the printed key combination

 For example, Ctrl + Alt + T for the blue symbol printed on the T key.